fdb/slarg-website/research-week/2024/2024-10-24-kasala-and-lukasa-ongoing.md

 \- Excerpt from The Long Hand, a kasàlà written by Jean Kabuta at the invitation of Sammy Baloji and performed at the inauguration of Baloji's artwork The Long Hand on 3 June 2022

 At the invitation of Art in the City, Sammy Baloji created a new artwork for the city's collection of art in public spaces.
-This monumental sculpture, entitled The Long Hand, will take up a permanent location on the Scheldekaai near the Zuidersluis in Antwerp.
+This monumental sculpture, entitled The Long Hand, takes up a permanent location on the Scheldekaai near the Zuidersluis in Antwerp.

 Baloji made his work specifically for this location, as close to the Scheldt as possible.
 He sees the river as the access road from ‘here’ to ‘there’, the connecting road between the city and the world, but also between Belgium and Congo, the artist's native country.